Employee Benefits

 Ryan Curtis (practice group chair) has handled numerous Employee Retirement Income Security Act (ERISA) litigation matters regarding benefit disputes, unpaid employer contributions, and multiemployer plan withdrawal liability matters.
 He advises and defends plans during audits by the IRS and U.S. Department of Labor.
 He helps plans comply with important federal laws including ERISA, the Affordable Care Act (ACA) and Health Insurance Portability and Accountability Act (HIPAA).
 He assists plans with compliance failures and submitting correction applications to the IRS.

 Our employment attorneys routinely advise clients on issues arising under ERISA and tax implications relating to various benefits found in the Internal Revenue Code (Code).
-Our practice has a range of experienced employment law attorneys and paralegals so we can properly staff benefit matters — even those that are highly complex — in a cost-effective manner and provide excellent service.
+Our practice has a range of experienced employment law attorneys so we can properly staff benefit matters — even those that are highly complex — in a cost-effective manner and provide excellent service.
 Our employee benefits practice covers all of the client needs set out below.

 CORRECTION PROGRAMS

-Further, we advise plans on failures that cannot be self-corrected and assist with the preparation and submission of applications to the IRS’s Voluntary Compliance Program (VCP) and the DOL’s Voluntary Fiduciary Compliance Program (VFCP).
-We have had consistent success in crafting and negotiating non-standard corrections under VCP that are carefully tailored to a specific plan sponsor and situation and that result in significant cost savings to the plan sponsor.
+Our ERISA lawyers assist with periodic internal compliance reviews.
+When an issue arises, we help clients implement appropriate and timely correction procedures.
+When a compliance issue cannot be self-corrected, we assist with the preparation and submission of applications to the IRS’s Voluntary Compliance Program (VCP), the DOL’s Voluntary Fiduciary Compliance Program (VFCP), and the Delinquent Filer Voluntary Fiduciary Compliance Program (DFVCP).
+We have had consistent success in crafting and negotiating non-standard corrections with the IRS and DOL that are carefully tailored to a specific plan sponsor and situation and that result in significant cost savings to the plan sponsor.
 Our employment law attorneys also assist in plan audit-CAP scenarios.

 EMPLOYEE BENEFITS - BUSINESS TRANSACTIONS